 While minimally invasive surgery is shown to be as safe as open surgery, no surgery is risk-free.
-Regardless of the type of surgery performed, patients could face possible complications from general anesthesia during or shortly after any surgery, or encounter excessive bleeding with a possible need for a transfusion, damage to nearby organs, or blood clots in the legs or lungs.
+No matter the type of surgery performed, patients could face possible complications from general anesthesia during or shortly after any surgery, or encounter excessive bleeding with a possible need for a transfusion, damage to nearby organs, or blood clots in the legs or lungs.

 The risk of infections at the site of surgery is reduced in minimally invasive surgery compared to open surgery.
 Pain is a common side effect of any surgery.
 Minimally invasive surgery is usually associated with decreased pain and with a reduced need for opioids.